 Key idea: Incompatibility with native device features can hinder you from developing PWA.
 While this issue may be solved in the future, for now, you should go with mobile apps instead.

-If you answer “yes” to the majority of these questions about progressive web apps, then, probably, you do not need a progressive web app.
-A mobile app will fully cover all your needs.
+If you answer “yes” to the majority of these questions, then, probably, you do not need a progressive web app, and a mobile app will be a more effective solution.